Why the digital candidate journey is non-negotiable in 2026

 Stage 1: Discovery — being found before being chosen

-In 2026, GEO (Generative Engine Optimisation) matters as much as traditional SEO.
-AI engines like ChatGPT, Perplexity and Gemini answer questions like "which UK private universities offer part-time MBA programmes?" directly in their responses.
-Only 29% of UK higher education websites appear in ChatGPT responses on sector-specific queries (Source: Skolbot GEO monitoring, 500 queries × 6 countries × 3 AI engines, Feb 2026).
+In 2026, GEO (Generative Engine Optimization) matters as much as traditional SEO.
+AI engines like ChatGPT, Perplexity and Gemini answer questions like "which US colleges offer part-time MBA programs?" directly in their responses.
+Only 29% of US higher education websites appear in ChatGPT responses on sector-specific queries (Source: Skolbot GEO monitoring, 500 queries × 6 countries × 3 AI engines, Feb 2026).

-Discovery strategy rests on three pillars: SEO content targeting real prospect questions (fees, entry requirements, career outcomes, accreditation), Schema.org EducationalOrganization structured data for AI engines, and authentic short-form social content where prospective students look for peer proof — not institutional broadcasts.
+Discovery strategy rests on three pillars: SEO content targeting real prospect questions (tuition, admission requirements, career outcomes, accreditation), Schema.org EducationalOrganization structured data for AI engines, and authentic short-form social content where prospective students look for peer proof — not institutional broadcasts.
+Niche, BigFuture by College Board, and College Scorecard listings should also be claimed and optimized — these third-party platforms feed both human and AI search.

 Stage 2: Exploration — turning a visit into intention